Zagreb: Public transportation

-Public transportation in the city is organized in several layers: the inner parts of the city are mostly covered by trams, the outer city areas, and closer suburbs are linked with buses and rapid transit commuter rail.

-The public transportation company ZET (Zagrebački električni tramvaj, Zagreb Electric Tram) operates trams, all inner bus lines, and most of the suburban bus lines, and it is subsidized by the city council.
+Public transportation in the city is organized in multiple layers: the inner parts of the city are mostly covered by trams, while the outer city areas and suburbs are linked with buses and rapid transit commuter rail.
+The public transportation company Zagreb Electric Tram operates all tram and city bus lines, and most of the suburban bus lines.
+The Zagreb Funicular (uspinjača), which was built in the 19th century and is only long 66 meters, is a popular tourist attraction.
+It was built before the Jubilee Economic-Forestry Exhibition to easily travel between the growing lower part of the city and the administrative and political center on the Upper Town.
+To the north, Sljeme, the peak of the Medvednica mountain, is accessible by a gondola lift.
+The ride lasts for just over 16 minutes and has an elevation of 754 m.

-The national rail operator Croatian Railways (Hrvatske željeznice, HŽ) runs a network of urban and suburban train lines in the metropolitan Zagreb area and is a government-owned corporation.
+The national rail operator Croatian Railways runs a network of urban and suburban train lines in the metropolitan Zagreb area and is a government-owned corporation.